 Peter Hyde Design (Brooklyn, N.Y.) collaborated on the design of Studio 17, a broadcast studio for First Rule Film & Broadcast in St. Louis.

-Tritan Vallee, Executive Producer, is a Los Angeles native and recent New York transplant.
+Tritan Valencia, Executive Producer, is a Los Angeles native and recent New York transplant.